top of page

 It indicates that an action, event, or outcome is pending or imminent, yet to be determined or finalized.
 When something is described as pending, it implies that it is in a state of temporary suspension or pending further information, approval, or action.
 The use of "pending" suggests that a particular matter or process is currently in progress or under consideration, with an expected future resolution or outcome.
 It denotes a state of uncertainty, where the final result or conclusion is still pending, pending further developments, or pending the completion of specific tasks or requirements.
 In legal contexts, "pending" is often used to describe a case or matter that is awaiting a decision from the court.
 Overall, the preposition "pending" highlights the incomplete or unresolved nature of a situation, signaling the expectation of a forthcoming resolution or decision.

-Example sentences containing pending
+Example sentences using pending

 1. She has been offered a job but is currently pending a background check.